 The above list of Netflix titles are available on their YouTube channel, for anyone, no Netflix account necessary.

-Searching Netflix Media Center individually, was the best way to discover if Grant of Rights are available.
-Searching Netflix and Netflix Media are two different interfaces.
+Netflix offers more documentaries, not on their YouTube channel, you must have an account in order to screen.
+Search Netflix Media Center for titles to discover if Grant of Rights for screenings are available.
+Note that Netflix and Netflix Media Center are two different interfaces.

 GRANT OF PERMISSION FOR EDUCATIONAL SCREENINGS Netflix is proud to present original documentaries that speak to our users in a meaningful way.
 We know that many of you are as excited about these films as we are; and because of their informational aspects, you’d like to show them in an educational setting -- e.g., in the classroom, at the next meeting of your community group, with your book club, etc. Consequently, we will permit one-time educational screenings - "one-time screening" means that you can't hold screenings several times in one day or one week, but if, for example, you're an educator who wants to show the film once a semester over multiple semesters, that's okay.
 Educational screenings are permitted for any of the documentaries noted with this information, on the following terms: